Sarah Smarsh: Published works

+Published in 2024, Bone of the Bone is a collection of essays written by Smarsh between 2013 and 2024.
+Drawing on her background growing up on a Kansas wheat farm and her work as a journalist, the book addresses recurring themes in her career, including class stratification, political polarization, gender and labor, environmental precarity, media representation, and tensions between rural and urban life.
+The volume brings together more than thirty previously published pieces, combining personal reflection with cultural and political analysis, and situates Smarsh's long-standing focus on socioeconomic inequality within contemporary debates in the United States.

 Other works

 In 2019, Smarsh started the podcast The Homecomers.
 The podcast spotlights and interviews people from rural and working class communities, similar to the ones that Smarsh herself grew up in, in order to dispel stereotypes about themselves and the places where they live.